bcgov/aries-vcr-issuer-agency/README.md

 1. Open a terminal and navigate to the `./docker` directory.

 2. Run the command: `./manage build` in your terminal.
-This command will build all the relevant container environments for the application.
+This command will build all the relevant container services for the application.
 Please wait while this completes.

 3. Once containers have completed building, run the command: `./manage start` in your terminal.
-This command will start up the agency.
+This command will start up the Agency.
 Please wait while this completes.

 4. Once the Agency has started, open your browser to `http:localhost:8080`.
 This is the Issuer web interface.
 Open another browser tab to `http://localhost:3030/swagger/docs`.
 This is the Swagger API interface for the Agency Admin.
 You will need to register an Issuer using the Agency Admin API in order to obtain an Issuer API key.
-The API key will allow you to log into the Issuer web iterface, create schemas and issue credentials.
+The API key will allow you to log into the Issuer web interface, create schemas and issue credentials.
 The Agency Admin API can be authenticated using the API key: `'controller-api-key'`.

 ### Stopping the Agency

-1. Navigate to the `./docker` directory if you aren't already in it.
+1. Navigate to the `./docker` directory if you aren't already there.

 2. Run the command: `./manage stop` in your terminal.
 This will stop the running application containers. _Note: this will not remove the containers from your environment._